wingedrhino/DistroSetup/Ubuntu/README.md

 # Ubuntu Configuration Automation

-This repository contains scripts to automate the setup of Ubuntu 21.10 according to my specific preferences.
+This repository contains scripts to automate the setup of Ubuntu to my own preferences.
+I prefer Gnome due to my familiarity with its keyboard shortcuts.

-I use Ubuntu 21.04 on my VPS boxes, and Ubuntu 21.10 with Ubuntu Studio tools on my workstations.
+I'd use other Linux distros (Arch or Fedora) for access to bleeding-edge packages; but the idea behind an automated Ubuntu setup script is to setup a stable long term release system that I can recommend to others, who might not necessarily be familiar with Linux.

+The script is written in Perl, mostly because I was super inspired by the now former host of FLOSS Weekly, Randal Schwartz.
+I'd NEVER use Perl again; but keeping this script updated lets me continuously brush up on the tiny bit of Perl I do know.

 ## Server Setup

-I'm assuming you're on a random cloud provider (or a virtual machine) running **Ubuntu Server 21.10**.

 First, create a non-root user if you are currently root and give this user administrative privileges.
 DigitalOcean for example by default makes you login